The Best Airline Credit Cards in Canada for 2023

 - Free first checked bag, priority check-in and boarding on Air Canada

-Frequent Air Canada travellers should take a look at the American Express Aeroplan Reserve Card.
+Frequent Air Canada travellers should look at the American Express Aeroplan Reserve Card.
 Although it has an annual fee of $599, you get unlimited free access to Maple Leaf Lounges in North America, your first checked bag free, and priority boarding.
 In addition, you get preferred pricing when redeeming flights with your Aeroplan points.

 WestJet RBC World Elite Mastercard